RealityStop/Bolt.Addons.Community/README.md

 # Installing

-To import the addon, use one of the following methods:
+To import the addon, use the following method:

 > **Important**: if updating from a pre-3.0 version, please *DELETE* any Bolt.Addons.Community dll files.
 By default these were placed in your *Plugins* folder.